Rick Genest: As a model

-For the 2012 San Diego Comic Con, the Tonner Doll Company produced "Zombie Boy", a limited edition character figure in Genest's likeness.
-He was Tonner's guest at the convention as well.
-Included with each doll is a certificate of authenticity signed by Genest (as "Rico the Zombie").
+For the 2012 San Diego Comic-Con, the Tonner Doll Company produced "Zombie Boy", a limited edition character figure in Genest's likeness.
+He was Tonner's guest at the convention.
+Included with each doll is a certificate of authenticity signed by Genest, as "Rico the Zombie".
 The edition was limited to 500 dolls, all of which were sold as of July 27, 2012.

 In September 2012, Genest became the face of the Jay-Z music fashion label Roc-A-Wear for its re-launch in Europe.